Penang Food Guide – 40 Street Food To Try in 2023

 Roti Canai

-One of the favorite Penang foods is Roti Canai is simple and tasty; a breakfast meal consists of grilled dough with dhal curry.
+One of the favorite Penang foods is Roti Canai, which is simple and tasty; a breakfast meal consists of grilled dough with dhal curry.

 Other variations include Roti Telur (Egg) and Roti Bawang (Onion).

-Some viral roti includes the Roti Canai Sarang Burung (Bird’s Nest) with Eggs, Beef, and Mozzarella.
+Some viral roti include the Roti Canai Sarang Burung (Bird’s Nest) with Eggs, Beef, and Mozzarella.

 Recommended stalls: